solidify/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Schedule.md

 Prerequisites
 ======
-Bring your own laptop capable of running VS 2017, with the prerequisites such as .NET core and azure modules installed (will be detailed below).
-Be able to create a trial azure subscription.
+The plan is to use computer class at Tallinn Polytechnic and that should have the necessary software on it.
+If you prefer to use yours own computer, then you will need the following:

 **Prerequisites:** To Be Detailed by 16th of April 2018
+- Latest VS 2017 (15.6.5) with .NET Core cross platform, asp.net and web development, azure development, nodejs workloads with recommended and optional
+- Pre-created or be able to create trial azure subscription (trying to simplify)

 Agenda
 ======